Construction management courses

 If you want an accredited construction management qualification but didn't study a course at undergraduate level, the subject is widely available as a postgraduate course.
 The most common courses are Master of Science (MSc) degrees in construction management or construction project management.

-Studying one of these programmes can ensure you're ready to successfully oversee a construction project and can enter the profession equipped with the sought-after skills required by leading employers in this industry.
+Studying one of these programmes can ensure you're ready to successfully oversee a construction project and you can enter the profession equipped with the sought-after skills required by leading employers in this industry.

 For entry onto a Masters course, you'll typically require at least a 2:1 undergraduate degree in a relevant subject.
 As a guide, The University of Manchester describes a relevant subject as being in 'the built environment or relevant engineering, science or management disciplines'.